Doctors Nova Scotia Youth Run

 Question 1: My child is preschool age.
 Can s/he participate?

 Answer: Absolutely, we have a Tiny Tots Trot for preschool age children.
 Parents must be with their child at all times.
-The Tiny Tots Trot is on the Big Fiddle site and is scheduled to start and finish before the youth race starts.
-Children and parents should meet in the Pavilion for 9:30.
+The Tiny Tots Trot is on the Big Fiddle site and is scheduled to start and finish before the youth run starts.
+There will be a games corner for the preschool age children to play before the Tiny Tots Trot begins.
+The games corner will be open from 9:15 -10 am.
+The Tiny Tots Trot will begin at 9:30 am and last for approximately 5-10 minutes.
+Preschool age children can return to the games corner with a parent and guardian until 10 am, or go with their parents to watch the youth run.

 Question 2: What time do we need to arrive for the run?

-Answer: If you haven't received your t-shirt and bib or need to register, we suggest you arrive between 8 and 9am.
-Race activities start promptly at 9:30 with the run starting at 10am.
+Answer: If you haven't received your t-shirt and bib or need to register, we suggest you arrive between 8 and 9 am.
+Run activities start promptly at 9:30 am, with the run beginning at 10 am.

 Question 3: How do people line up for the start line?